rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

 A log left unrotated can grow to a pretty unwieldy size.
 Running out of disk space because of a giant log is a problem of course, but a huge log file can also slow down the process of resizing or backing up your virtual server.
-Another practical consideration is that it&rsquo;s hard to look for a particular event if you have a million log entries to skim through.
-So on the whole it&rsquo;s a good idea to keep log files down to a manageable size, and to prune them when they get too old to be of much use.
+Another practical consideration is that it's hard to look for a particular event if you have a million log entries to skim through.
+So on the whole it's a good idea to keep log files down to a manageable size, and to prune them when they get too old to be of much use.